adamzalesak/ArkDIffDisplayer/README.md

 - Allows users to upload and download CSV files for comparison.
 - Parses the data from CSV files.
 - Creates a difference between the two CSV files.
-- Outputs the difference to the console as a string or to a simple web.
+- Outputs the difference to the console as a string or to a simple website.

 ## Structure of the project